EmptyGateAhead/discordTokenCheckerCLI/README.md

 The information we can get from discord with just a token is the following:

+- token
+- username
+- nickname
+- email
+- emailVerified
+- phone
+- locale
+- nsfw
+- linkedAccounts
+- mfaStatus
 - ID
-- Username
-- Discriminator
-- Global Name
-- Flags
-- Bio
-- Locale
-- Nsfw Status
-- Bio
-- Locale
-- Mfa Status
-- Nitro Status
-- Linked accounts
-- Email
-- Email Verification Status
-- Phone Number
-- DM count
-- Friends Count
-- Last Activity
-- Account creation date
+- bio